 Many states have variations of the automatic restraining order.
 In some states, no such provision exists.
 If your state doesn’t have such a provision, your attorney will have to request the court to file a restraining order which addresses your specific requests.
 Even if you don’t think your spouse will do something harmful like this, it helps to have a restraining order in place.

 Couples who choose to divorce must make choices about more than how to divide their assets.
-A priority is creating a reasonable custody and visitation plan that will serve the interests of the children.
+A priority is creating a reasonable custody and visitation plan that will serve the best interests of the children.
 In the state of New York, the family courts follow laws and regulations designed to protect those interests and provide the children a chance to have ongoing contact with their parents.
 If you are considering divorce, here are a few things you should know about the visitation laws in New York.

 What is Visitation?